 Install Azure AD Connect

-To sync on-prem Active Directory to Azure AD, you'll first need need to download and install the Azure AD connect software.
+To sync on-prem Active Directory to an Azure AD tenant, you'll first need need to download and install the Azure AD connect software.
 To do that, you've got two options.
 You can either download it from the Azure Portal or by going directly to the software package.